Dest3fano/Dest3fano/README.md

 # Hi There,

-Im Joe, a full stack developer based in Orlando Florida
+Im Joe, a full stack developer based in Orlando

 This GitHub is where I **build, break, and rebuild things on purpose** — experimenting, learning, and improving along the way.